Best iPhone external microphones for video iMore 2022

 - Need a Lightning adapter

+Whether you use an iPhone 13 or any other model, one of these microphones will improve the sound quality of your videos.
 Our top pick for the best iPhone external microphone is the RØDE VideoMic Me-L for its quality and price.
 It's durable and scratch-resistant.
 The VideoMic provides sound clarity with its cardioid polar pattern, which eliminates background noise so you can focus on the subject directly in front of the mic.
 The 3.5mm headphone output gives you live monitoring and playback, so you'll know right away if you're getting what you need.
+Looking for more accessories to get the job done remotely?
+Check out our list of the best accessories for working from home.

 Credits — The team that worked on this guide